-A Construction Environmental Management Plan (CEMP) would be developed by the Applicant's Principal Contractor based upon the Schedule of Mitigation included within the EIA Report (see Technical Appendix 3.3: Schedule of Mitigation Measures), as well as any additional requirements set out in the conditions of consent.
+A Construction Environmental Management Plan (CEMP) would be developed by the Applicant's Principal Contractor based upon the Schedule of Mitigation included within the EIA Report (see Volume 1: Chapter 13: Schedule of Mitigation Measures), as well as any additional requirements set out in the conditions of consent.
 The CEMP would be prepared following receipt of section 37 consent for the Proposed Development from the Scottish Ministers.
 The CEMP would comply with The Highland Council (THC) Guidance Note, Construction Environmental Management Process for Large Scale Projects, August 2010.
 The CEMP would typically be required as a condition of the deemed planning permission (granted by Scottish Ministers under section 57(2) of the Town and Country Planning (Scotland) Act 1997).
-The CEMP would be submitted to The Highland Council (THC), in consultation with Scottish Environmental Protection Agency (SEPA), NatureScot and other relevant THC services.
+The CEMP would be submitted to THC, in consultation with Scottish Environmental Protection Agency (SEPA), NatureScot and other relevant THC services.

 The CEMP would detail the requirements and expectations of the Applicant and would be used by the Principal Contractor to manage the environmental and consenting requirements of the Proposed Development.
 The CEMP would set out the relevant guidance and policy requirements, drawing upon the Schedule of Mitigation from the EIA Report, and include reference to the Applicant's standard construction environmental management standards.
 Specific plans such as the Site Restoration Plan will also be included as part of the CEMP.
-An Outline Site Restoration Plan is included in Technical Appendix 3.4 of this EIA Report.